-Ebox is a unique electronic control system package for the control, monitoring and automation of roof drilling/ bolting rigs used in gaseous underground mining environments.
+PEMPEK’s One Button Ex Auto Roof Bolting System Consisting of a Pempek Ebox and Pempek HMI is a unique electronic control system package for controlling, monitoring, and automation of roof drilling/ bolting rigs used in gaseous underground mining environments.

 The Ebox module can be readily adapted to suit roof drill rig models from several different manufacturers.

 Just one control cable from PLC to HMI